The three things that determine what to wear today

 Why "I have nothing to wear" happens — and how to fix it permanently

 The feeling of having nothing to wear despite a full closet has a name: wardrobe paralysis.
-It's caused by choice overload, not a lack of clothes.
+It's caused by choice overload, not a lack of clothes — a phenomenon known as wardrobe paralysis.
 The average person owns 80-100 items but regularly wears fewer than 30% of them.

 The permanent fix isn't buying more clothes — it's making your wardrobe more visible and your decisions more systematic.
 This is exactly what DRESSED does: scans your wardrobe, remembers every piece, checks today's weather and your calendar, and gives you a specific answer every morning.